Richard Earl Thompson: Commercial illustrator

-In 1933, after graduating from Oak Park High School, Richard’s first job was with Esquire as a commercial artist.
+In 1933, after graduating from Oak Park High School, Richard's first job was with Esquire as a commercial artist.
 At night he was a student of Louis Ritman at the School of the Art Institute of Chicago.
 At work he was learning the routine required of a commercial artist and at school he was learning both commercial and easel painting techniques.
 He knew the desire to launch a fine arts career would have to wait.

 The next twenty-six years, 1933-1959, would be the duration of his commercial art career in illustration.
 He joined with a layout man, Walter Wenzel, and together they freelanced as commercial artists.
-Thompson’s next job was with a large studio in Chicago, Vogue-Wright Studios.
+Thompson's next job was with a large studio in Chicago, Vogue-Wright Studios.
 In addition to freelancing in the ad business, he taught at the American Academy of Art in 1935-37.

 During this period, in 1936, Thompson met the woman with whom he would share his life and career.
 In 1937, after dating for one year, Mary Munn and Richard married.
-They had three sons, Richard Earl Jr., Thomas Daniel, and Robert Bruce, who all became integral to supporting and inspiring their father’s career as a fine art American Impressionist.
+They had three sons, Richard Earl Jr., Thomas Daniel, and Robert Bruce, who all became integral to supporting and inspiring their father's career as a fine art American Impressionist.

 Chicago was filled with illustrators, and the advertising business was a competitive, stress-filled life with sixteen-hour workdays.
-However, Thompson felt it was important to maintain the life he and his family enjoyed living in Wisconsin, so he commuted 150 miles by train daily.
+Thompson felt it was important to maintain the life he and his family enjoyed living in Wisconsin, so he commuted 150 miles by train daily.

 Thompson worked in the studio of Haddon Sundblom creating ad campaigns for Coca-Cola that graced the back covers of The Saturday Evening Post.
 Thompson painted much of the original material, and Sundblom put on the finish.
 Thompson remembers Sundblom as a great talent and continued to work for him during the war years until 1944.

 In the mid-forties and fifties, Thompson owned and operated his own studio and advertising business in Chicago.
 He went back to freelancing with friend and fellow artist, Jim Sigmund.
 The twosome created hundreds of trade ads.
 During this time Thompson was commissioned by the United States Treasury Department to paint war bond posters.
 He worked on large advertising and promotional campaigns for Coca-Cola, Anheuser-Busch, Standard Oil, Miller Brewing Company, and many other firms until 1959.
 During this time he kept a watchful eye on the American art scene, never giving up his desire to become a fine art painter.